-11.4.11 Institutional Area
+11.5.8 Institutional Area

-The Institutional Area designation recognizes an existing institutional complex which serves the Ballantrae-Musselman Lake and Environs Secondary Plan Area and which includes an elementary school and community centre.
+The Institutional Area designation recognizes an existing institutional complex which serves the Ballantrae-Musselman Lake and Environs Secondary Plan Area and which includes an elementary school and community centre and another institutional complex which includes a fire hall and regional well.
+This designation may also be applied through an amendment to this Plan to significant new institutional uses which may be developed in the community.

-- i) institutional uses; - ii) stormwater and erosion control facilities sited, designed and constructed in a way that minimizes negative impacts on natural systems; and, - iii) public and private utilities, including roads, sited, designed and constructed in a way that minimizes negative impacts on natural systems.
+- i) Institutional uses; - ii) Stormwater and erosion control facilities sited, designed and constructed in a way that minimizes negative impacts on natural systems; and, - iii) Public and private infrastructure, such as roads sited, designed and constructed in a way that minimizes negative impacts on natural systems.

-- i) The designation recognizes an existing institutional complex on the eastern boundary of the Ballantrae settlement area on the north side of the Aurora Road.
-Additional development of this area shall be permitted only in accordance with the development review policies of Section 11.8 and the servicing policies of Section 11.6 of the Secondary Plan. - ii) Proposals for major new institutional development within the Ballantrae-Musselman Lake and Environs Secondary Plan Area, other than those already permitted, shall require an Official Plan amendment and shall meet the following criteria: - a) located on lands designated Ballantrae Community Area or Ballantrae Future Residential Area II;

-- b) frontage on Highway 48 or the Aurora Road; - c) compatible with any existing or proposed adjacent residential uses with respect to matters such as height, setbacks and landscaping; and, - d) in accordance with the relevant provisions of the Secondary Plan including the development review provisions of Section 11.8 and the servicing provisions of Section 11.6 and the institutional policies of Section 9 of the Official Plan.
+- i) Additional development in the Institutional Area designation shall be permitted only in accordance with the development review policies of Section 11.9 and the servicing policies of Section 11.7 of the Secondary Plan. - Proposals for major new institutional development within the Ballantrae-Musselman Lake and Environs Secondary Plan Area, other than those already permitted, shall require an Official Plan amendment and shall meet the following criteria: - a.
+Frontage on Highway 48 or Aurora Road; - b.
+Compatible with any existing or proposed adjacent residential uses with respect to matters such as height, setbacks and landscaping; and, - c.
+In accordance with the relevant provisions of the Secondary Plan including the development review provisions of Section 11.9 and the servicing provisions of Section 11.7 and the institutional policies of Section 9 of the Official Plan.

-11.4.12 Mixed Use Area
+11.5.9 Hwy 48 Corridor Commercial/Mixed Use Area